St. Gabriel's Episcopal Church

 Other cool youth stuff...

 We have participated in a variety of mission work ranging from gathering needed supplies to rebuilding houses destroyed by a hurricane.
-Annually our youth have opportunities to participate in local missions such as Crop Walk, serving a meal at Opportunity House, etc..
-We encourage our youth to attend and participate in weekly worship on Saturday evenings or Sunday Morning, their Sunday Christian Formation class, and youth group events.
+Annually our youth have opportunities to participate in local missions such as Crop Walk, serving a meal at Opportunity House, shopping for items for Food Baskets to be distributed to needy families through our local elementary school, etc..
+We encourage our youth to attend and participate in weekly worship on Saturday evenings or Sunday Morning, their Sunday Christian Formation class, and extra youth events.